 The lens comes with rounded aperture blades, making bokeh much more artful even if images don’t have a shallow depth of field.
 The size of the aperture also makes it highly versatile, allowing the lens to capture subjects even in low light settings like inside restaurants.

 The only issue that some more experienced photographers have with the lens is that it tends to lose sharpness throughout the area of the focal point, leaving room for minimal grain.
+Hence, it takes the second place in this list of the best lens for food photography.

 Another prime lens from the Canon, the EF 50mm f/1.8 STM Lens comes with a standard 50mm focal length.
 The aperture on the device has 7 blades, creating a heptagonal aperture shape which can disrupt bokeh and produce a lower quality out of focus area.
 Nonetheless, the 1.8 aperture size does give the lens justice by creating more contrast between focal areas and the background.